Killer whales are 'attacking' sailboats near Europe's coast. Scientists don't know why

 Evans noticed "chunks of the rudder on the surface."

-The population of orcas along the Spanish and Portuguese coasts is quite small.
-Scientists believe that the damage to boats is being done by just a few juvenile males, says Jared Towers, the director of Bay Cetology, a research organization in British Columbia.
+The population of orcas along the Spanish and Portuguese coasts is small and de Stephanis believes that the damage to boats is being done by just a few juvenile males.

-"There's something about moving parts ... that seem to stimulate them," he says.
-"Perhaps that's why they're focused on the rudders."

 If a small number of orcas is involved, they may simply outgrow the behavior, de Stephanis says.
 As the young males get older, they will need to help the pod hunt for food and will have less time for playing with sailboats.